Los Angeles Juvenile Violent Crime Lawyers

 In the state of California, anyone over the age of 14 years old can be charged as a defendant in a criminal case.
-Most children under the age of 18 will pass through the Juvenile Justice System.
-In some cases, however, a juvenile can be charged as an adult and go through the same trial process, facing the possibility of the same penalties.
+Most children under the age of 18 who are charged with an offense will pass through the Juvenile Justice System.
+But in some cases, a juvenile can be charged as an adult and go through the same trial process, facing the possibility of the same penalties.

 When a minor is arrested by a police officer, that officer has the discretion to release the minor to his parents or take him to a juvenile detention center.
 Due to overcrowding, typically, only young people charged with violent offenses are actually detained in juvenile hall.
 Although some of the terms and steps of the process are different in the juvenile justice system, much of the procedure is similar to the adult system.

 Criminal charges against young people are taken seriously in the state of California, in no small part due to issues with gang activities and violence.
 Something that would have been seen as a fight between two teenagers in the past, settled between them and their parents, can now become a serious legal matter.
 In this climate, we cannot afford to say "boys will be boys" or act as though an accusation against a minor isn’t serious.
 In reality, young people need a strong a defense to keep the charges from destroying the rest of their lives.